jonaskris/smart_job_application/README.md

 It was written as an exercise to learn some of Rust's language features.

+# Motivation
+While writing job descriptions i often found it necessary to include or exclude information based on which job i searched.
+I also found that i have multiple qualifications for jobs, but which qualifications i should include in the job application depends on what job im applying for.

+So i created a project that lets you write a job application once, and be asked questions by the program that lets you tailor your job application for each specific job you're applying for.

 # How does it work?
 Its developed to work with two kinds of "tokens".